liliwilson/munch-mesh-networking/mesh/testing_auxiliaries/testing_strategy.md

 1. Links existing based on hierarchy classes: No link should exist, some link should exist.

+2. Links based on distance: Some link should exist, no link should exist

 ### Partition on Step/Simulate

 4. Step/simulate works